Maro Itoje: England

+British & Irish Lions

 Itoje was selected for the British & Irish Lions for their 2017 tour of New Zealand, as the youngest player named in the 41-man squad, aged 22.
-He was one of the standout players on the tour, scoring one try against the Māori All Blacks and appearing in all three tests against New Zealand.
-The Lions went on to draw the three-match series in the final test.
+He was one of the standout players on the tour, scoring one try against the Māori All Blacks.
+He appeared in all three tests against New Zealand as the Lions went on to draw the series in the last game of the tour.

-He was again selected for the 2021 British & Irish Lions tour to South Africa, when the tourists lost the test series in a closely-fought third game decider.
+Itoje was again selected by coach Warren Gatland for the 2021 British & Irish Lions tour to South Africa.
+The tourists lost the test series in a closely-fought third game decider.
 He was again a standout player and was subsequently voted the Lions Player of the series by his peers.
 At the end of that year, Itoje received his third nomination for the World Rugby Player of the Year award.

-Throughout the 2024 campaign, he won 15 turnovers for England – three more than any other player from a tier one nation.
-In the same year, he was also first for attacking rucks hit, with 300, and defensive rucks hit, with 137.

-In January 2025, Itoje was named as the new England captain, ahead of the 2025 Six Nations Championship.
-In February 2025, he earned his first victory as captain during 26–25 win over France.
-In February 2025, he became the first England captain since Owen Farrell during the 2020 Championship to lift the Calcutta Cup after a 16–15 victory over Scotland.

-On 8 May 2025, Itoje was confirmed as the captain for the 2025 British & Irish Lions tour to Australia.
+On 8 May 2025, Itoje was confirmed as captain for the 2025 British & Irish Lions tour to Australia.
+He played every minute of the first and second tests which the Lions won to claim their first series victory for twelve years.
+He was injured during the last game of the tour as the Wallabies prevented a whitewash.